mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

     • Downstream analysis in R - using the packages phyloseq, NMF, vegan,

 ## NOVEMBER
-### A training on FAIR Data, focusing on metadata management
+### FAIR Data and metadata management
 This two-day training will target anyone that handles data in any form in the institution.
+- How to FAIRrify your data
+- Metadata management principles
+- Tools and standard for metadata management

 ## DECEMBER
 ### Data Carpentry Genomics Workshop (4 days)